UT WIC Eng

 Infant cereal

-✘ Not Allowed: With added formula, fruit, yogurt, probiotics or DHA/ARA; organic
+✘ Not Allowed: With added formula, fruit, yogurt, probiotics or DHA/ARA

 • Introduce solid food to your baby when they are around 6 months of age or developmentally ready.

-• By 7 to 8 months of age, your baby should eat solid foods from all food groups including vegetables, fruits, grains, protein, and dairy.
+• By 7 to 8 months of age, your baby should eat solid foods from all food groups.

 • Mix cereals and mashed cooked grains with breast milk, formula, or water to make it smooth and easy for your baby to swallow.